dannyl1u/filechat/README.md

 > "The hottest new programming language is English" - Andrej Karpathy

-no more memorizing unix command cheatsheets... filechat is all you need filechat lets you talk to your file system with plain english 🗣️
+no more memorizing unix command cheatsheets... filechat is all you need filechat lets you talk to your computing with plain english 🗣️

 e.g. no need to remember `rm -rf .` just tell your computer to `please delete everything 😇`